-Andre 3000 of Outkast recently said “I’m really more focused on what I am going to be doing 10 years from now.
+A few years ago, Andre 3000 of Outkast said “I’m really more focused on what I am going to be doing 10 years from now.
 And I hope to God it won’t be rapping.”

-The 42 year old artist also said “Rapping is like being a boxer,” he continues.
+The then 42-year-old artist also said “Rapping is like being a boxer,” he continues.
 “No matter how great you are or were at a certain time, the older you get, the slower you get—I don’t care who you are.”

 How the hell can rapping be like boxing?

 Is Hip-Hop truly a young person’s genre?
-Well, official Hip-Hop is as old as I am and I’m not yet 40.
-I was born the same year Sugar Hill Gang released Rappers Delight, and the genre has come a long way since then.
-This year, Hip-Hop & R&B outsold Rock ‘n’ Roll for the first time in history.
+Officially, Hip-Hop is 41. as it was born in 1979 when Sugar Hill Gang released Rappers Delight, and since then, the genre has come a long way.
+In 2017, Hip-Hop & R&B outsold Rock ‘n’ Roll for the first time in history.
 We can see it’s big, but who is making it big?
 Who’s buying and who is selling?
 Let’s take a look at these questions.

-There are a lot of demographics, stuff like; race, nationality, income, location, sex and age are to be considered if we are going to answer the above questions thoroughly, but for the sake of not going out of context, I’ll stick to the demographics that are age related.
+There are a lot of demographics; race, nationality, income, location, sex, and age are to be considered if we are going to answer the above questions thoroughly, but for the sake of not going out of context, I’ll stick to the demographics that are age-related.

 Let’s start with the fact that very few people in the Hip-Hop demographics are over 65.
-That isn’t a surprise as Hip-Hop itself as a musical genre is less than 40 years old.
+That isn’t a surprise as Hip-Hop as a musical genre is less than 42 years old.

-Currently, the core audience is between the ages 25 and 34, with about 34%,
+Currently, the core audience is between the ages of 25 and 34, with about 34%,

 followed by the 18-24 demographic with 27%.